A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Discussion

 \subsubsection{Spatial resolution effect}

-First, we start to check spatial resolution effects.
+First, we start by checking spatial resolution effects.
 When a cloud is observed, the flux received at a given wavelength is convolved with the instrumental beam whose size defines the angular resolution.
-Through convolution, two substructures at a given scale may, or may not, merge.
-If the substructures are spaced far enough apart such that they do not merge, we would expect to have a 1 to 1 correspondence between the original substructures and their convoluted counterparts, i.e. a plateau in terms of substructure production.
-If the substructures are close enough to merge at higher resolution, then this plateau cannot exist as there is no longer a 1 to 1 correspondence.
-In order to evaluate the influence of spatial resolution on our results, we perform a convolution of the 160$~\mu$m emission image at $[18.2, 24.9, 36.3]$" resolution.
-New catalogs of clumps are obtained using \texttt{getsf} source extraction on the new images using the same setup as original data (see Section \ref{Subsection:Data}).
-These catalogs are then reprocessed by our network procedure in order to extract the new structures keeping the original 70$~\mu$m and class 0/I YSO data at lower scales.
-When we investigate the substructure production scale by scale with these modelled data, we do not observe any plateau on scales > 13$~$kAU, but an actual increase of the substructure production (see Figure \ref{Figure:productivity}).
+Through convolution, two substructures at a given scale may or may not merge.
+If the substructures are spaced far enough apart such that they do not merge, we would expect to have a one-to-one correspondence between the original substructures and their convoluted counterparts, that is, a plateau in terms of substructure production.
+If the substructures are close enough to merge at higher resolution, then this plateau cannot exist as there is no longer a one-to-one correspondence.
+In order to evaluate the influence of spatial resolution on our results, we performed a convolution of the 160$~\mu$m emission image at $[18.2, 24.9, 36.3]$" resolution.
+New catalogues of clumps were obtained using \texttt{getsf} source extraction on the new images using the same setup as for the original data (see Section \ref{Subsection:Data}).
+These catalogues were then reprocessed by our network procedure in order to extract the new structures, keeping the original 70$~\mu$m and class 0/I YSO data at lower scales.
+When we investigate the substructure production scale by scale with these modelled data, we do not observe any plateau on scales > 13$~$kAU, but we see an actual increase in the substructure production (see Figure \ref{Figure:productivity}).
 Therefore, the plateau cannot originate from a pure spatial resolution effect.